runfinch/finch-website/docs/docs/getting-started/installing.md

 Releases](https://github.com/runfinch/finch/releases) page.
 Ensuring you have selected the appropriate version and architecture.

-2. Once the Application Package has been download, in [Finder](https://support.apple.com/en-us/HT201732), you can double click the `.pkg` and start the installation.
+2. Once the Application Package has been downloaded, in [Finder](https://support.apple.com/en-us/HT201732), you can double click the `.pkg` and start the installation.
 Click continue.